Dementia with Lewy bodies (DLB): what is it and what causes it?

 Accessible versions of this information

-Watch a signed version of our information about Lewy body dementia.
+Watch this signed version of our information on Lewy body dementia: